Women Business Owners Series: Karen Blackwell, CEO and Founder of Kanda Chocolates

 The most challenging part about being an entrepreneur is wearing the hats for all aspects of the business, whether you are an expert or not.
 I’ve considered myself to be quite well-rounded, but as an entrepreneur, I spend late nights learning.
 Oftentimes, I’d rather be asleep–but the benefits of this late-night learning outweigh the downside.

-Julie: What advice do you have for women who are thinking about starting their own businesses?
+TorchLight: What advice do you have for women who are thinking about starting their own businesses?

 Karen: For women considering starting their own business, I always suggest the following: